 The Robinson-Patman Act, which is not specific to monopolists, prohibits certain discriminatory pricing (even if it is not predatory) where there are 'reasonably contemporaneous' sales of commodities to multiple customers that compete downstream.
-Although the statute requires showing a reduction in competition, US case law generally infers that effect from the existence of a substantial price differential over a substantial period of time.
-In practice, however, there is essentially no enforcement of the Robinson-Patman Act by regulators, and private cases are difficult to win because the private plaintiffs must prove that they suffered antitrust injury and, if they are seeking damages, the amount of damages.
+Although the statute requires showing a reduction in competition, US case law generally infers that there is a reduction in competition from the existence of a substantial price differential over a substantial period of time.
+In practice, however, there is essentially no enforcement of the Robinson-Patman Act by regulators, and private cases are difficult to win because the private plaintiffs must prove that they suffered antitrust injury (ie, that their injury resulted from the anticompetitive effects of the conduct) and, if they are seeking damages, the amount of damages, meaning that private plaintiffs must in effect prove anticompetitive effects.
 The Robinson-Patman Act does not prohibit discriminatory pricing if the sale does not involve commodities, if the favoured and disfavoured customers do not compete, or if the products sold are not of like grade and quantity.
-A number of other defences are available including that the pricing reflected a good-faith effort to meet a competitor's low price, that the price differential was justified by differences in cost or changing market conditions, that the lower price was available to the buyer that paid the higher price and that the lower price reflected a functional discount for services provided by the customer (eg, a lower price to distributors may reflect the value of their distribution services).
+A number of other defences are available including that the pricing reflected a good-faith effort to meet a competitor's low price, that the price differential was justified by differences in cost or changing market conditions, that the lower price was available to the buyer that paid the higher price and that the lower price reflected a functional discount for services provided by the customer (eg, a lower price to distributors might reflect the value of their distribution services).